Florida Gulf Coast Eagles Logo

-The sports department of the University of Florida reflected its lengthy name in the form of an acronym on its emblem, ensuring ease of memorization and recognition.
+The University of Florida’s sports department reflected its lengthy name in an acronym on its emblem, making it easier to memorize and recognize.
 The modern logo of the Florida Gulf Coast Eagles symbolizes victory, courage, strength, and the characteristic traits of athletes.

 Florida Gulf Coast Eagles: Brand overview